suzannecabral/golinks-challenge/README.md

   * automated testing

 * Expansion/New Features/Shiny
+  * make org changeable, ideally with an autocomplete
   * automated testing on pre-commit hooks
   * sorting dynamically with mui DataGrid
   * git chart, or ways to explore each repo's commit tree